South Korea top court reinstates prime minister suspended over martial law turmoil

 Gawon Bae, CNN

-Seoul (CNN) — South Korea’s Constitutional Court struck down the impeachment of the country’s prime minister Han Duck-soo and restored his powers on Monday, the latest twist in a political saga that started when the President declared martial law last year.
+Seoul (CNN) — South Korea’s Constitutional Court struck down the impeachment of the country’s prime minister Han Duck-soo and restored his powers on Monday, the latest twist in a months long political saga that started when President Yoon Suk Yeol declared martial law late last year.

-The ruling comes as South Korea waits for the same court to decide whether it will impeach suspended President Yoon Suk Yeol, who declared martial law on December 3, plunging the US treaty ally and economic powerhouse into turmoil.
+The ruling comes as South Korea waits for the same court to decide whether it will impeach Yoon, whose short lived suspension of civilian legal processes briefly banned political activity and sent troops to the heart of the nation’s democracy, plunging the US treaty ally and economic powerhouse into turmoil.

-Yoon’s martial law declaration briefly banned political activity and sent troops to the heart of the nation’s democracy.
-Six hours later he reversed it, after lawmakers forced their way into parliament and voted unanimously to block it.
+Yoon was later suspended by lawmakers on December 14, after which Han assumed the role of acting president.

-After Yoon was suspended by lawmakers on December 14, Han assumed the role of acting president for 13 days, during which he refused to appoint one of the three vacant seats in the Constitutional Court, leading the main opposition Democratic party to file an impeachment motion against him.
+But Han lasted less than two weeks in the role, before the main opposition party filed an impeachment motion against him, owing to his refusal to appoint one of the three vacant seats in the Constitutional Court.

 In the motion, the Democratic Party called his refusal to appoint justices “an act violating the duty of protecting the Constitution and seriously undermining the rule of law.”

-It also held him responsible for refusing to pass a special investigation law into first lady Kim Keon-hee, plotting the martial law, and attempting to co-run state affairs with the ruling party before Yoon was suspended.
+It also held him responsible for helping to plot the martial law declaration and attempting to co-run state affairs with the ruling party before Yoon was suspended, as well as refusing to pass a special investigation bill targeting first lady Kim Keon-hee.

 Only one of the eight judges voted to uphold the motion.
 In its statement the court said there was no evidence Han had sought to neutralize the constitution by failing to appoint judges and so should not be impeached.